What’s at Stake

 Funding supports a network of more than 3,300 local SHIPs and over 15,000 counselors.
 Since 1992, counseling services have been provided via telephone, one-on-one in-person sessions, interactive presentation events, health fairs, exhibits, and enrollment events.

 Approximately 10,000 Americans become eligible for Medicare each day – significantly increasing the need and demand for SHIP services.
-Over the past two years, more than 7 million people with Medicare received help from SHIPs.
+Over the past year, more than 7 million people with Medicare received help from SHIPs.
 Individualized assistance provided by SHIPs has almost tripled over the past 10 years.

-The Administration’s FY18 budget request called for eliminating all funding for the Medicare SHIP program.
+The Administration’s FY19 budget request once again called for eliminating all funding for the Medicare SHIP program.

 Check this page frequently for the latest legislative updates and how that influences advocacy strategies.